Lazar-T/Upwork-job-checker/README.md

 @reboot sleep 30 && python /path/to/the/Upwork-job-checker/update_json.py > /path/to/the/Upwork-job-checker/file.log 2>&1
 ```

 The first command will be executed every 5 minutes to see if there's new job postings.
-Second command is intended for updating json file where job listings are located, and store information on log file.
+Second command is intended for updating json file where job listings are located, and storing output on log file.

 To stop running simply type:
 ```